Asbestos in Wallpaper

 What Should You Do if You Suspect Asbestos in Your Wallpaper?

-If you suspect that your property contains asbestos wallpaper, avoid disturbing it, which includes drilling through it or even hanging pictures or knocking any curled edges.
-The only way to safely confirm the presence of asbestos in wallpaper is by consulting with professional asbestos surveyors.
+If you suspect that your property contains asbestos wallpaper, avoid disturbing it.
+This includes avoiding drilling through it or even hanging pictures on it.
+The only way to safely confirm the presence of asbestos in wallpaper is by consulting with professional asbestos surveyors to undertake a survey or sample.

-These experts, like the team at EMS, conduct a range of survey types including asbestos management surveys, asbestos refurbishment surveys and asbestos demolition surveys.
-During each, potential Asbestos Containing Materials (ACMs) will be identified and samples taken for laboratory analysis, giving you a reliable result without risking your own health or that of other building occupants.
+EMS, conduct a range of survey types including asbestos management surveys, asbestos refurbishment surveys and asbestos demolition surveys.
+Potential Asbestos Containing Materials (ACMs) will be identified and samples taken for laboratory analysis, giving you a reliable result without risking your own health or that of other building occupants.

 Legal and Safety Considerations